 Overcome procrastination by identifying your excuses and building an intention plan

-When you hear yourself say….'hey I have plenty of time'….or 'I work better under pressure'….or 'this is soooo boring'…..well these are your procrastination pick-up lines.
+When you hear yourself say….'hey, I have plenty of time'….or 'I work better under pressure'….or 'this is so boring'…..well, these are your procrastination pick-up lines.

 The thing for procrastinators is to recognise their pick-up lines and change their conclusion to them.
-In this article I want to:
+In this article, I want to:

 Shane Owens and his colleagues at Hofstra University demonstrated that those who perform implementation commitments were nearly eight times more likely to follow through on a commitment than those who did not create them.
 That could be you!

-Some typical procastination excuses include:
+Some typical procrastination excuses include:

-What are your new responses going to be.
+What are your new responses going to be?

 Here are some ideas: